julianborrey/TabHub/README.md

 Keeps non-techies upto speed with progress and allows full commenting power so people can steer us in the right direction or suggest cool features.

+### NB ###
+There are many policy decisions that needed to be made in while creating this site.
+Discussion on which practicies are best are very welcome and when resolutions are made the system will be updated accordingly.

 ### What's going on? ###
 The only software used to coordinate debating tournaments which is entirely trusted is [Tournaman](http://tournaman.wikidot.com/)